 - For some people, their job involves using substances that can cause irritant contact dermatitis.
 Unless you change your job, you may not be able to avoid the substance completely.
 Good hand care (described below) may help.

 About 3 in 4 cases of contact dermatitis involve the hands.
 Many cases are due to irritants (rather than allergies) from chemicals or other substances used at work.
-To help prevent irritant contact dermatitis of the hands, get into a routine of good hand care:
+To help prevent contact dermatitis of the hands, get into a routine of good hand care:

 - Don't keep your hands in water for very long.